Bibliography

 For data features that link to publications, the Platform now provides the option for users to ask for a natural language summary of the target-disease evidence presented in the publication (when the full-text article is available and free to re-use).

-Using LangChain, we prompt OpenAI’s GPT3.5 Turbo model to summarise relevant portions of the text which we then ask it to summarise with the following prompt: “Can you provide a concise summary about the relationship between [target] and [disease] according to this study?“.
-The resulting text is presented to the user.
+Using LangChain, we ask OpenAI’s GPT-4o mini model to summarise relevant portions of the text which we then ask it to summarise with the following prompt: “Can you provide a concise summary about the relationship between [target] and [disease] according to this study?“.
+The resulting text is presented to the user (see screenshots with example).

 We hope this feature will help the user better understand the available bibliography evidence, and it may actually highlight cases in which the publication does not in fact provide evidence for the target-disease relationship in question.